zAMLz/cmpm20/README.md

   Our game now has a mostly finished tutorial and level1.
 The terrain has been updated to the final version and their are now some puzzles in the game.
 Water traps have been added and a climbing mechanic has been added.
 The tutorial will explain all of the mechanics of the game.

 Update:
   Our game is now finished.
+You can use numbers 1-6 to skip to different checkpoints in the levels.
 Bugs:
   Restart in pause menu doesn't work so if you need to restart kill yourself.